 Testing and Tracing

-In partnership with the Virginia Department of Health (VDH), the University of Virginia is creating a comprehensive COVID-19 testing plan that will include students, faculty, staff and all other members of the community.
+In partnership with the Virginia Department of Health (VDH), the University of Virginia has created a comprehensive COVID-19 testing plan that includes students, Executive Education learners, faculty, staff and all other members of the community.
 The University of Virginia will partner closely with the VDH to conduct contact tracing.
 The Darden School will not implement contact tracing on its own.

 UVA will provide additional details, but initial plans include: